ray-project/tune-sklearn/README.md

 Tune-sklearn provides additional benefits if specifying a scheduler **with an estimator that supports early stopping**.
 The list of estimators that can be supported from scikit-learn can be found in [scikit-learn's documentation at section 8.1.1.3](https://scikit-learn.org/stable/modules/computing.html#strategies-to-scale-computationally-bigger-data).

 If the estimator does not support `partial_fit`, a warning will be shown saying early stopping cannot be done and it will simply run the cross-validation on Ray's parallel back-end.
-We are currently experimenting with ways to support early stopping for estimators that do not directly expose a `partial_fit` interface in their estimators -- stay tuned!
-By default, early stopping is performed whenever possible, but can be disabled by setting the `early_stopping` parameter to `false`.

 ### Installation

 #### Dependencies
 - numpy (>=1.16)
 - ray
-- scikit-learn (>=0.22)
+- scikit-learn (>=0.23)
 - cloudpickle

 #### User Installation